j4k0m/j4k0m.github.io/_posts/2024-7-3-Setting Up Your PHP Debugging Environment for Hacking.md

 title: Setting Up Your PHP Debugging Environment for Hacking
 ---

-# Setting Up Your PHP Debugging Environment for Hacking

 Due to popular demand, I've decided to create a blog post on how I set up my PHP debugging environment for hacking PHP applications.

 In this guide, I will walk you through my setup, which includes using an Ubuntu VPS for the web server and Xdebug.
 Additionally, I use VSCode as my debugging tool and Burp Suite for testing.
 Let's get started!